agdelig/music-metadata-service/README.md

 # music-metadata-service #
-The music-metadata-service is used to store metadata
+The music-metadata-service is used to store metadata derived from uploaded csv files in a database as well as downloading records from a database to a csv file.
 ## Requirements ##
-The music-metadaa-servuce is a Dockerized application.
+The music-metadata-service is a Dockerized application.
 The system which the service is to be deployed needs to have installed
- * docker v.
+ * docker v19.03.13
- * docker-compose v.
+ * docker-compose v1.23.1
+ * port 5000
  * python 3.8 (optional for running the tests)

 ## Tests ##